 Mandile is a graduate of Tufts (BSE in Engineering Science and Mathematics) and Worcester Polytechnic University (MS in Computer Science).

-André Gauthier has 25 years of business and management experience.
-Throughout his career, Mr. Gauthier has acquired vast experience in every aspect of financial management including multi-jurisdiction mergers and acquisitions, raising financing from private and public equity and debt capital markets, debt restructuring, investor relations, reporting, corporate governance and regulatory compliance of US and Canadian listed companies.
+Gauthier has 25 years of business and management experience.
+Throughout his career, Gauthier has acquired vast experience in every aspect of financial management, including multi-jurisdiction mergers and acquisitions; raising financing from private and public equity; and debt capital markets, debt restructuring, investor relations, reporting, corporate governance, and regulatory compliance of U.S. and Canadian listed companies.

-Barry co-founded Updata Advisors in 1987 and Updata Partners in 1998.
-He received a B.A. from Rutgers University and has served on the boards of several publicly-traded companies including: Goal Systems (GOAL), Compuware (CPWR), Alphanet (ALPH), Astea (ATEA), and Frontstep (FSTP).
+Goldsmith co-founded Updata Advisors in 1987 and Updata Partners in 1998.
+He received a B.A. from Rutgers University and has served on the boards of several publicly-traded companies, including Goal Systems (GOAL), Compuware (CPWR), Alphanet (ALPH), Astea (ATEA), and Frontstep (FSTP).